Slamy/Wiki_MiSTer/Configuration-Files.md

 Menu core can have its own settings too.
 Section should be named `[Menu]`

 ## Switching INI Files On the Fly
-MiSTer currently supports up to 3 additional INI files that can be toggled in the OSD menu by holding the menu `back` button on your controller and pressing a direction.
+MiSTer currently supports up to 3 additional INI files that can be toggled in the OSD menu, either by going to `Misc.
+Options`  (press `left` while in the menu) or by holding the menu `back` button on your controller and pressing a direction.
 This is useful if you need to switch between video configurations often.
 To get started, make copies of your INI file and rename them:

 `mister_alt_1.ini`  activated by `back + left`